 If you would like to find out more about the legal basis for which we process personal information, please contact us.

 We share your personal information in the manner and for the purposes described below:

 - with other companies within our group, where such disclosure is necessary to provide you with our products and services or to manage our business.
 Click here for a list of the other companies within our group companies;

-- with third parties who help manage our business and deliver services.
-These third parties have agreed to confidentiality restrictions and use any personal information we share with them or which they collect on our behalf solely for the purpose of providing the contracted service to us.
+- with service providers who help manage our business and deliver services.
+These service providers have agreed to confidentiality restrictions and use any personal information we share with them or which they collect on our behalf solely for the purpose of providing the contracted service to us.
 These include IT service providers who help manage our IT and back office systems;

 - with government organisations and agencies, law enforcement and regulators, to comply with all applicable laws, regulations and rules, and requests of law enforcement, regulatory and other governmental agencies;

-- we may share in aggregate, statistical form, non‑personal information regarding the visitors to our website, traffic patterns, and website usage with our affiliates or advertisers.
+- we may share in aggregate, statistical form, information that does not identify you regarding the visitors to our website, traffic patterns, and website usage with our affiliates or advertisers.